Pectojin/duplicati-client/README.md

 # Duplicati client
 This client connects to Duplicati servers remotely or locally and helps manage them easily through the commandline.

-A client daemon and cron mode is also available, allowing to periodically pull instructions from a central management server.
+A client daemon mode will be available eventually, allowing to periodically pull instructions from a central management server.

 # External libraries used
 Currently the script relies on multiple external libraries: